-We currently buy a majority of our integrated circuit boards, an important component in our products, from two suppliers.
-Management believes that other suppliers could provide similar circuit boards, but a change in suppliers, disputes with our suppliers, or unexpected constraints on the suppliers' production capacity could adversely affect operating results.
+We currently buy a majority of our integrated circuit board assemblies from three suppliers.
+Management believes that other suppliers could provide similar products, but a change in suppliers, disputes with our suppliers, or unexpected constraints on the suppliers' production capacity could adversely affect operating results.